 - Do your free tools better convert customers?

-- At what point in the buyer’s journey do they find them most valuable?
+- At what point in the buyer’s journey do they find the most valuable content?

 - Are they optimized for the device that they’re being consumed on?”